Protect your network

 Network protection troubleshooting

-Due to the environment where network protection runs, Microsoft might not be able to detect operating system proxy settings.
+Due to the environment where network protection runs, the feature might not be able to detect operating system proxy settings.
 In some cases, network protection clients are unable to reach the cloud service.
 To resolve the connectivity problem, configure a static proxy for Microsoft Defender Antivirus.

 Optimizing network protection performance

-Network protection now has a performance optimization that allows Block mode to start asynchronously inspecting long connections after they're validated and allowed by SmartScreen, which might provide a potential reduction in the cost that inspection has on bandwidth and can also help with app compatibility problems.
+Network protection now has a performance optimization that allows Block mode to start asynchronously inspecting long-lived connections, which might provide a performance improvement and can also help with app compatibility problems.
 This optimization capability is on by default.
 You can turn off this capability by using the following PowerShell cmdlet:

 Set-MpPreference -AllowSwitchToAsyncInspection $false